yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-6-advanced-components.md

 So, in this tutorial, we looked at how we could further break up our growing application into more components and start passing information from a parent component, our `Homepage.vue` component, to individual `Item.vue` components.

+We've covered some of the main benefits of breaking down a large, growing application into a series of smaller components.
+We also looked at how we could pass information between both a parent component and a series of child components using `props`.

+In the next tutorial, we are going to look at how we can manage state within our VueJS application using Vuex and improve the performance of our application by caching API results.